 Thank you for the opportunity to share our support for HB 2387, the Psilocybin Program Improvement bill.
-My name is Sara Sentell and I am a Naturopathic Doctor with The Ren Clinic and a Licensed Psilocybin Facilitator in Portland, Oregon.
+My name is James W Carson, PhD, and I am a clincal psychologist with Oregon Health & Science University.
 I am writing today to express my strong support for House Bill 2387, which makes critical improvements to Oregon's groundbreaking Psilocybin Services Program."
 Passed in 2020 by the voters, Measure 109 was designed to create a state licensed and regulated psilocybin therapy program, allowing access for individuals with mental health needs, and strong safeguards for clients, workers, and the community.
 Since May of 2023 when the first services were delivered, estimates show that more than 10,000 people have now been served by the program.

 Anecdotally, many individuals seek out psilocybin therapy for unresolved mental health challenges, including PTSD, depression, anxiety, and addiction.
 Many of the clients the program serves are new to psilocybin, and are specifically looking for a safe, supportive, and comfortable environment to experience psilocybin.
-As a Naturopathic Doctor, I've seen countless individuals find renewed hope from their psilocybin experience and both clinical experience as well as research supports that these benefits last well beyond the experience itself.
+As a clinical psychologist, I've heard and read about many individuals who have found renewed hope from their psilocybin experiences, with effects often lasting up to a year with just one session.